 However, if you do not fly very often or are simply not looking to earn frequent flyer points, then a rewards card like this will represent good value for you when you redeem the points earned for rewards with most value.

-To be eligible for the Latitude Infinity Rewards card, you must:
+To be eligible for the Latitude Infinity Rewards Visa, you must:

 - Be over 18 years of age

 - Be an Australian citizen or permanent resident